GovanifY/FalconPuncher/README.md

 Send CIA files to FBI via network
 ---------------------------------

 This is a fork of [blockfeed/FalconPunch](https://github.com/blockfeed/FalconPunch.git) with support for Python 3 (Python 2 is still supported), better user interface (still completely command line-based) and better error handling.
 This program can be used with a 3DS with [Steveice10/FBI](https://github.com/Steveice10/FBI) installed to transfer CIA files to 3DS using network instead of manually copying files to SD card.
-This is somewhat slowever, however it has the advantage of not using double the space to install.
+This is somewhat slower, however it has the advantage of not using double the space to install.

 Usage
 -----